 Attendance is mandatory for all students and all scheduled meetings (this course fulfills a breadth requirement of the graduate program).
-Class time is used both to host invited speakers, including those from other universities, and to hold graduate student talks.
+Class time is used to host invited speakers, including those from other universities, and to hold graduate student talks.
 There may also be occasional course meetings.
 Meeting dates and speaker information are listed on CourseLink and may change throughout the year.

 All NACS students should also plan to attend the day long Neuroscience day, which is held every spring; it is a day of poster sessions and talks.
-All 6760 students are strongly encouraged to submit either a poster or talk for Neuroscience day.
-This gives you a chance to present your work to local neuroscientists.